 Not only did the Congressional Black Caucus Foundation award him a full stipend to work in Washington, D.C., but the “Emerging Leader Award” —being the first ever African-American Male student from San Diego State University to receive this distinguished award.

-His experience in D.C. has entirely changed his perspective on politics and public policy; and he is encouraging every Aztec [students from San Diego State University] to go to Washington, D.C.
+His experience in D.C. has entirely changed his perspective on politics and public policy; and he encourages all college students to go to Washington, D.C.

 Prince says this: